p2k3m/InfiniteRails/docs/dimension-plugin-system.md

 modules.
 Plugins can override themes, loot tables, lifecycle hooks, and runtime augmentations without requiring a full page reload.

+Re-registering a plugin with the same `id` is safe—if the descriptor changes (for example, a new version or updated resource generator), the registry reactivates the module and propagates the refreshed resources to every active `SimpleExperience` instance.

 ## Lifecycle hooks

 Provide lifecycle callbacks via `resources.lifecycleHooks`: